IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 are described below.

 SCReAMv2 benefits from relatively frequent feedback.
 It is RECOMMENDED that a SCReAMv2 implementation follows the guidelines below.
+Feedback should forcibly be transmitted in any of these cases:

+* More than N data units received since last feedback has been transmitted.
+N=16 has been tested with good results.

+* A data unit with marker bit set or other last data unit for media frame is received.

+* A max defined interval between feedback reports.
+Values such as 40 ms has been tested with good results.

 The feedback interval depends on the media bitrate.
 At low bitrates, it is sufficient with a feedback every frame; while at high bitrates, a feedback